About Singer Featherweight Sewing Machines,

 How old is my Featherweight?

-runs and you can go to their website to find out when your Featherweight
+runs, and you can go to their website to find out when the serial

-was made by matching up the serial number on your machine with the corresponding
+was assigned by matching up the serial number on your machine with the corresponding

 Featherweight Dating Chart